-This Secondary Plan provides policy direction to maintain and enhance the area's retail and commercial functions while enhancing the mix of uses to strengthen residential development, office and major office uses over the long-term.
+This Secondary Plan provides policy direction to maintain and enhance the area's retail and commercial functions while enhancing the mix of uses to strengthen residential development, office and major office uses, as well as major retail development over the long-term.

-1. Development shall be subject to the land use permissions of the Part 1 Plan.

-- 2. In addition to the requirements for non-residential uses at grade in a mixed use building format on Yonge Street and Bernard Avenue as described in Policy 4.4.1(5) of the Part 1 Plan, development shall provide active at-grade street frontages through commercial, retail, or community uses at grade in a mixed-use building format along Yonge Street, Bernard Avenue, and Canyon Hill Avenue, and along planned local streets as shown on Schedule 4.
-Live-work units shall also be a permitted use on active at-grade street frontages along planned local streets. - 3.
-Development on lands with existing retail or commercial uses shall generally maintain the existing amount of gross leaseable floor area devoted to retail or commercial uses to enhance and support the existing retail or commercial focus of the area. - 4.
-Development shall be encouraged to include office or major office space located above the ground floor of buildings especially along Yonge Street and Bernard Avenue. - 5.
-Retail, commercial or community uses shall also be encouraged to front onto urban squares and linear parks and be in a more compact format.
+- 1. Development shall be subject to the land use permissions of the Part 1 Plan. - 2.
+In order to achieve the Official Plan's complete community goals of this Plan, and the Region's mix of use target for the Major Transit Station Area in which this KDA is located, new development which includes one or more "Active At Grade Frontages" as shown on Schedule 4 is encouraged to allocate a minimum of 15% of its total gross floor area to non-residential uses, such as commercial, retail, office, or institutional uses.
+In the case of sites with multiple existing and/or planned buildings, the recommended minimum 15% gross floor area can be satisfied within each building or within one single building, or any combination thereof, provided that the overall non-residential gross floor area of the site is at least 15% of the total gross floor area. - 3.
+In addition to the requirements for non-residential uses at grade in a mixed use building format on Yonge Street and Bernard Avenue as described in Policy 4.4.1(5) of the Part 1 Plan, development shall provide active at-grade street frontages through commercial, retail, or community uses at grade in a mixed-use building format along Yonge Street, Bernard Avenue, and along planned local and collector streets as shown on Schedule 4.
+Live-work units shall also be a permitted use on active at-grade street frontages along planned local streets. - 4.
+Development on lands with existing non-residential uses such as retail, office, community or commercial uses shall increase or maintain the amount of gross leaseable floor area that has been devoted to those uses as of November 2017, in order to enhance and support the existing mixed-use focus of the area. - 5.
+Development shall be encouraged to include office or major office space located above the ground floor of buildings especially along Yonge Street and Bernard Avenue. - 6.
+Retail, commercial or community uses shall also be encouraged to front onto linear parks and be in a more compact format.